fwcd/tree-sitter-kotlin/README.md

 ## Documentation

-More documentation on how to create Tree-Sitter grammars [can be found here](https://tree-sitter.github.io/tree-sitter/creating-parsers).
+More documentation on how to create Tree-sitter grammars [can be found here](https://tree-sitter.github.io/tree-sitter/creating-parsers).

 ## See also